dengking/programming-language/docs/C++/Resource-management/Memory/Dynamic-allocation/malloc/Thread-safe-and-reentrant/index.md

 ### [A](https://stackoverflow.com/a/3941563)

+> NOTE:
+>
+> 这回答是非常好的

-`malloc` and `printf` usually use global structures, and employ lock-based synchronization internally.
+`malloc` and `printf` usually use **global structures**, and employ lock-based synchronization internally.
 That's why they're not reentrant.

 The `malloc` function could either be thread-safe or thread-unsafe.
 Both are not reentrant:

+> NOTE:
+>
+> C11明确要求`malloc`需要保证thread safe

-1、Malloc operates on a global heap, and it's possible that two different invocations of `malloc` that happen at the same time, return the same memory block.
+1、Malloc operates on a **global heap**, and it's possible that two different invocations of `malloc` that happen at the same time, return the same memory block.
 (The 2nd malloc call should happen before an address of the chunk is fetched, but the chunk is not marked as unavailable).
 This violates the postcondition of `malloc`, so this implementation would not be re-entrant.

+> NOTE:
+>
+> 这是典型的race

 2、To prevent this effect, a thread-safe implementation of `malloc` would use lock-based synchronization.
 However, if malloc is called from signal handler, the following situation may happen: